Krutonium/kde5-wallpaper-daynight/README.md

 * old-house-sunset.jpg
 * old-house-night.jpg

-You would set your `.daynightrc` like so:
+You would set your `daynightrc` like so:
 ```
 # Full path to image to use
 WALLPAPER_PATH="/home/you/Pictures/"